adamcharnock/lightbus/docs/tutorial/quick-start.md

 ![Listening for and firing an event][events]

+### Listener names

+You may have noticed we specified the `listener_name` parameter in the above example, and we set it to an arbitrary value of `"print_on_new_registration"`.
+This is important, because Lightbus tracks which listeners have received which events.
+It is this listener name which is used to uniquely identify each listener.
+You don't need to worry about this often, just follow the rule:

+**Ensure you specify a unique `listener_name` every time you setup a new listener**.

+The listener name should be unique within the service.
+Two listeners with the same name will only receive a partial set of events each.

 ## 2.5 Next

 This was a simple example to get you started.
 The [worked example] considers